-While these boxes are simple to set up, they do not automatically keep your browsing habits private.
-Today, we’ll show you how to install a Virtual Private Network (VPN) on your Android TV or Kodi box.
-This will allow you to stream free from outside interference.
+If you’re looking to set up a home media center, two of your main options are Android TV and Kodi.
+However, while the software is relatively simple to set up, neither automatically keeps your viewing habits private.
+Today, we’ll show you how to install a Virtual Private Network (VPN) on your Android TV or Kodi box so you can stream you favorite shows safely.

 With the negative press attention Kodi, and indeed most unorthodox streaming devices have been receiving recently, many people assume that the software isn’t legal to use.
 The truth is that while Kodi and Android TV boxes are completely legal, some third-party plugins provide unrestricted access to licensed content.
 We encourage our readers to study their country’s laws on streaming before attempting to use Kodi or Android TV boxes.

 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.